Subscribe for discounts, free growing tips + more recipes. Read all Posts »

 Simple Squash Blossom Recipe

 Do you have squash blossoms from your zucchini, squash or pumpkin plants?
 These beautiful large orange flowers are perfect for stuffing and pan-frying for a delicious summer treat.
+You can harvest just the male blossoms and leave the females to develop the squash for later.
 There are a ton of recipes out there, but here is our easy one, you can also vary up the ingredients for the stuffing, there is no right or wrong way to make these!

 Simple Squash Blossom Recipe - Yum!